chinapedia/wikipedia.abstract.en/Page/Orchidaceae.md

 Fruits and seeds

-Kapselquerschnitte_Orchideen.png The ovary typically develops into a capsule that is dehiscent by three or six longitudinal slits, while remaining closed at both ends.
+The ovary typically develops into a capsule that is dehiscent by three or six longitudinal slits, while remaining closed at both ends.

 The seeds are generally almost microscopic and very numerous, in some species over a million per capsule.
 After ripening, they blow off like dust particles or spores.
 They lack endosperm and must enter symbiotic relationships with various mycorrhizal basidiomyceteous fungi that provide them the necessary nutrients to germinate, so all orchid species are mycoheterotrophic during germination and reliant upon fungi to complete their lifecycles.

-Orchid_mycorrhizal_fungus_from_Zambia_on_agar_plate,_Kew_Gardens.jpgl fungus on agar plate, Jodrell Laboratory, Kew Gardens]]
+l fungus on agar plate, Jodrell Laboratory, Kew Gardens]]

 As the chance for a seed to meet a suitable fungus is very small, only a minute fraction of all the seeds released grow into adult plants.
 In cultivation, germination typically takes weeks.